01. Doctor Overview

 Dr. Neil A. Christie has spent years building his expertise of lung cancer since obtaining his medical degree in 1987.
 Currently, he serves as the Director of the LIFE Bronchoscopy and Early Lung Cancer Detection Program at the UPMC Hillman Cancer Center.
 He has also served as Associate Professor of Cardiothoracic Surgery and Chief of Thoracic Surgery.

-As the author or co-author of numerous publications, with a critical and main focus on his research interests, Dr. Christie is a leader in thoracic surgery.
+As the author or co-author of numerous publications, with a critical focus on his research interests, Dr. Christie is a leader in thoracic surgery.
 In several papers, Dr. Christie wrote about the problems with surgical complications of malignant pleural effusions, a common and deadly symptom of pleural mesothelioma.

-Further, Dr. Christie continuously researches and investigates minimally invasive thoracic surgery, a medical boon for patients suffering from lung cancer, pleural effusions and mesothelioma.
+Dr. Christie also continuously researches and investigates minimally invasive thoracic surgery, a medical boon for patients suffering from lung cancer, pleural effusions and mesothelioma.
 His research and subsequent publications have resulted in medical treatment breakthroughs for patients by ensuring that surgeons operate less invasively where possible.